MMM-CalendarExt2/MMM-CalendarExt2/docs/Event-Time.md

 You can define how to show the event time. `timeFormat`, `dateFormat` and `dateTimeFormat` would be different in different locales.
 So I make it re-definable.

-> For all available formatters, read [the momentjs formatting documentation](https://momentjs.com/docs/#/displaying/format/)
+> For all available formatters, read [the Day.js formatting documentation](https://day.js.org/docs/en/display/format)

 - **timeFormat**
   - This format will be used for oneday event which doesn't need date information by default.